Catskill909/chatroom/README.md

 - `src/components/` — React components for chatroom, messages, avatars, user modal, etc.
 - `server.js` — Node.js backend for real-time communication and state management
 - `plan.md` — Architecture plan and implementation notes

+## Known Issues

+- Audio upload works in local development but may fail in production due to CORS or endpoint configuration.
+See `live-audio-upload-errors.md` for tracking and future fixes.
+- If static assets (CSS/JS) fail to load in production, check `DEPLOYMENT.md` and `critical-fix-needed.md` for troubleshooting steps.

 ## Further Reading